-Mission Vision Trine University Trine University promotes intellectual and personal development through professionally focused and formative learning opportunities, preparing students to succeed, lead and serve.
+Mission Vision Trine University Trine University Trine University Trine University Trine University promotes intellectual and personal development through professionally focused and formative learning opportunities, preparing students to succeed, lead and serve.
 Trine University will be recognized as a premier private university, characterized as engaged, dynamic, growing, and adding value.
-College of Health Professions The College of Health Professions at Trine University, by providing high- quality, professionally focused, and formative undergraduate and graduate science learning opportunities, enables its students, graduates, and faculty to make a positive impact on the community through service, leadership, and scholarship.
-The College of Health Professions at Trine University will be recognized as a premier provider of undergraduate and graduate science education, adding value to the lives of its graduates and community.
-OTD Program The OTD Program at Trine University wil provide an innovative educational environment that develops successful occupational therapy leaders within the healthcare team and professional graduates who engage the community through evidence-based practice to optimize health and wellness.
-I The OTD Program at Trine University will be recognized as a premier provider of occupational therapy education characterized by strategic engagement with an interdisciplinary team of healthcare students, dynamic instructional design, and occupation- based approaches that result in successful workforce-ready graduates.
+College of Health Professions undergraduate and graduate science learning opportunities, enables its students, graduates and faculty to make a positive The College of Health Professions at Trine University will be recognized as a premier provider of undergraduate and graduate science education, adding value to the lives of its graduates and community.
+OTD Program The OTD Program at Trine University will provide an innovative educational environment that develops successful occupational therapy leaders within the healthcare team and professional graduates who engage the community through evidence-based practice to optimize health and wellness.
+The OTD Program at Trine University will be recognized as a premier provider of occupational therapy education characterized by strategic engagement with an interdisciplinary ream of healthcare students, dynamic instructional design, and occupation based approached that result in successful workforce-ready graduates.

-1.4 OTD Philosophy (A.5.3)
+1.5 OTD Philosophy (A.5.3)